dmikushin/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 ### Packed LM-head loss

-`apply_deepseek_v4_liger_loss()` processes 512 hidden rows at a time, applies packed Q8_0 MMQ, computes fused cross-entropy, and returns the packed hidden-state input gradient.
+`deepseek_v4_liger_loss.py` owns the DeepSeek entry points and validated constants (Q8_0 head, 512-row chunks).
+The shared `packed_liger_loss` module owns the chunked Q8_1 MMQ, in-place Liger cross-entropy, and packed logical input Jacobian.
+The patch processes 512 hidden rows at a time and returns the packed hidden-state input gradient.
 It does not materialize full logits or the approximately 0.99 GiB logical BF16 LM head.
 Materialized helpers are bounded correctness oracles only.

 Rejected or deferred:
 - Full-logit loss was rejected because it materializes about 0.49 GiB at B1, 1.97 GiB at B4, and 7.9 GiB at B16 before loss backward.